gisat/georice/README.rst

 *Getting of rice map*

 Classification script can be accessed via command ``ricemap``.
-To generate rice map it is necessary to set orbit number, starting and ending date and orbit direction (default is descending path).
-Command ``ricemap`` has a option ``-a, --all`` that aromatically generate rice maps for each combination of orbir number and orbit path and for longest time period
+To generate rice map it is necessary to set orbit number, starting and ending date and orbit direction (default is descending path) and tile name set for particular AOI.
+Command ``ricemap`` has a option ``-a, --all`` that automatically generate rice maps for each combination of orbit number and orbit path and for longest time period

 Specific rice map can be obtained via subcommand ``get`` and modified by setting of several additional options.
 More info via option ``--help``